aamershaikh/spring-security/README.md

 Order of antMatchers matters

 Use of permission based authentication on a method level with annotations - @preAuthorize - alternate to antMatchers()

+Understanding csrf - cross site request forgery

+                      *  refer the screenshot below

+Json Web Token

+              Adv      * Fast
+                       * Stateless - no need to maintain session
+                       * Used across many services

+              DisAdv
+                       * compromised secret key
+                       * no visibility to logged in users
+                       * token can be stolen

+              Consists of header, payload and verfify signature sections